Andrew-Valiansky-hcc/BeatBearing/Arduino/README.md

 the arbitrary maximum needs to be adjusted to set the metronome upper limit

-this is what can be manipulated once a pot is created
+this is what can be manipulated once a speed control knob is added

+no conception or design of a volume control has been integrated into the software

 the maxMetronome value, once adjusted needs to be changed in the processing and python code